This post is also available in: Dutch

 Aperitivo in the former amphitheater of Lucca

 At first glance, Piazza dell’Anfiteatro may just seem like a beautiful, grand square full of lovely outdoor cafes.
-There used to be an amphitheater here, but there is little left of it today.
+There used to be an amphitheater here, but little remains of it today.
 But there is little left of it today.
-The square has an oval shape as the amphitheater had.
-At that time, there was space for as many as 10,000 people.
+The square has an oval shape, similar to the amphitheater.
+At that time, there was space for up to 10,000 people.
 Later on, people moved into apartments on the square, and now it is populated by bars, restaurants, and shops.
 It is a pleasant place to sit down for an aperitivo.

 Google Maps location